Restaurants

 6A Anchor Plane, Prahran

-Along with the rest of this list, Yoku Ono is easily a contender for the best ramen in Melbourne.
-The menu is fresh, inventive and plays to the seasons; there are however several staple ramen dishes that you can't go past, like their take on the miso chicken ramen and signature Yoku Ono ramen—it’s the ramen Melbourne goes to if you’re on the south of the city.
+Yoku Ono is easily a contender for Melbourne's best ramen.
+The menu is fresh, inventive and plays to the seasons; there are however several staple ramen dishes that you can't go past, like their take on the miso chicken ramen and signature Yoku Ono ramen.
+Wash it all down with a steaming cup of matcha tea, or go big with a hot Gozenshu sake.

 Leading mage credit: Ramen Ramen | Arianna Leggiero